Biden planning to tap oil reserve to control gas prices | Headlines

 - United States

-President Joe Biden is preparing to order the release of up to 1 million barrels of oil per day from the nation's strategic petroleum reserve, according to a person familiar with the decision, in a bid to control energy prices that have spiked as the US and allies have imposed steep sanctions on Russia over its invasion of Ukraine.
+President Joe Biden is preparing to order the release of up to 1 million barrels of oil per day from the nation's strategic petroleum reserve, according to two people familiar with the decision, in a bid to control energy prices that have spiked as the U.S. and allies have imposed steep sanctions on Russia over its invasion of Ukraine.

 The announcement could come as soon as Thursday, when the White House says Biden is planning to deliver remarks on his administration's plans to combat rising gas prices.
-The duration of the release hasn't been finalized but could last for several months.
-The person spoke on the condition of anonymity to preview the decision.
+The duration of the release hasn't been finalised but could last for several months.
+The people spoke on the condition of anonymity to preview the decision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)